A Definitive Guide to Living in Baton Rouge, LA

 • ExxonMobil is the biggest tax payer in East Baton Rough Parish, paying more than $1 billion in state and local taxes over the last decade and over $100 million on an annual basis

-Moving forward, Baton Rouge, LA is expected to continue its trend of economic growth, a trend aided by a resurgence in industrial construction within the area, as well as a significant growth and investment in the areas of Oil/Gas, Infrastructure, Healthcare, Retail, and Technology.
-Are you a prospective mover considering living in Baton Rouge, LA this year?
-Be sure to take note of the city’s diverse and thriving economy prior to planning your visit!
+Moving forward, Baton Rouge is expected to continue its trend of economic growth, a trend aided by a resurgence in industrial construction within the area, as well as a significant growth and investment in the areas of oil/gas, infrastructure, healthcare, retail, and technology.

 Discover the Culture